 Rachel's rookie years were self-driven and adversity stacked, building an immovable foundation of resilience.
 The words ‘Gutta Cavat Lapidem’ echoed through every challenge ‘Constant dripping wears away the stone’ became her core philosophy, sheer persistence fuelled her trajectory.

 In September 2012, just five years after throwing herself into the world of elite cycling Rachel stood on the World Championships Podium with a Silver medal for Australia.

 Having missed out on the London Olympics she was fixed and focused on the road to Rio, gathering everything she had to create the optimal performance network including relocation to NSWIS working with Bradley McGee.

-In August 2016 Rachel raced in the green and gold for Australia at the Rio Olympic Games.
+In August 2016 Rachel represented Australia at the Rio Olympic Games.
 A truly indescribable feeling of elation and pride, a childhood dream became reality.

 Shaping her drive and resilience into athletic excellence is both a joy and a privilege for Rachel.
 She is extremely humbled and proud having carved out a career as a Professional Road Cyclist spanning over ten years with victories and podium places in European UCI races, National Championship podiums and representing Australia at six World Championships.